speedwing/kubernetes-all-the-things/Week6/README.md

 It will display a simple table with a log of the last 20 api calls to the login endpoint.
 A green entry is ok, a red means an error and the badge on the title of the column sums how many error within the last 20 calls.

+The exercise:

+* deploy the webapp in your local kubernetes on mac
+* create required resources so that you can browse locally w/o tunnels or port forward

 ### Breaking down the monolith (Exercise 2)

 A new login service has now been developed and we can use it (and scale it) at wish.